 GEMS Curriculum Sequences

-The GEMS Space Science Sequence for Grades 3-5 and GEMS Space Science Sequence for Grades 6-8 are now available from our publisher, Carolina Curriculum.
-This exciting new curriculum was developed with NASA and with leading astronomy educators and researchers, assessment experts, and GEMS curriculum development staff.
-The sequence is a response to the need for excellent, coherent, standards-based, supplementary curriculum that can be taught in the amount of time teachers can reasonably allot for space sciences.
-For details on product pricing and availability call Carolina at 800 334-5551.
+The space science curriculum programs were developed with NASA and with leading astronomy educators and researchers, assessment experts, and GEMS curriculum development staff.
+These sequences are a response to the need for excellent, coherent, standards-based, supplementary curriculum that can be taught in the amount of time teachers can reasonably allot for space sciences.
+The content of each of the two sequences is summarized below.

 Unit 1 Unit 2 Unit 3 Unit 4

-Grades 3–5
+Space Science Grades 3–5

 How Big and How Far?